 Comparision of IMF polarity data (solid black line) with Wang-Sheely-Arge model predictions (colored dots) of the IMF polarity for the upcoming three days.
 Click on the image for a view on the last three rotations.

-Anyone wants to see if there are chances for an auroral display so our site gets lots of traffic.
+Everyone wants to see if there are aurora chances so our site gets lots of traffic.
 But with higher traffic comes higher server costs.
 Support our project so we can keep the website online!